 If parents/carers would like to discuss their child, they should speak to their child's teacher in the first instance.
-They may also contact the SENDco via the school office.
+They may also contact the SENDCo via the school office or via senco@courtneyps.org.uk.
 You can find a link to South Gloucestershire council's Local Offer at: www.southglos.gov.uk/localoffer.
 Within the Local Authority, other organisations are available to support parents of children with Special Educational Needs, such as: